surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/provider/writing-a-container-provider.md

 # Writing a container provider

-This topic describes how to implement the methods of a Windows PowerShell provider that support items that contain other items, such as folders in the file system provider.
+This topic describes how to implement the methods of a Windows PowerShell provider that support items that contain other items, such as folders in the FileSystem provider.
 To be able to support containers, a provider must derive from the [System.Management.Automation.Provider.Containercmdletprovider](/dotnet/api/System.Management.Automation.Provider.ContainerCmdletProvider) class.